The Australian Women's Weekly Children's Birthday Cake Book: Publication history

-Some of the cakes featured in a Children's Party Foods -themed lift-out in September 1974.
+Some of the cakes featured in a Children's Party Foods–themed lift-out in September 1974.
 This included a Cowboys and Indians cake which looked very similar to the later Farmyard, and the Hickory Dickory Clock, later named Clock.

-Clark was inspired to create the cookbook after creating a tyrannosaurus-cake for a neighbour in 1978, but despite this inspiration, no dinosaur-themes cakes were included in the eventual publication.
-The first edition was printed in 1980, and a "vintage" edition of the book was published in 2011 — being reprinted four times in the first six months with initial sales of 100,000 copies.
-As of 2015, the 2011 edition is in the circulating collection of over 40 public libraries across the country while the original edition (in various reprints) remains in circulation in 27.
+Clark was inspired to create the cookbook after creating a tyrannosaurus-shaped cake for a neighbour in 1978; however, despite this inspiration, no dinosaur-themed cakes were included in the eventual publication.
+The first edition was printed in 1980, and a "vintage" edition of the book was published in 2011, being reprinted four times in the first six months with initial sales of 100,000 copies.
+As of 2015, the 2011 edition is in the circulating collection of over 40 public libraries across the country, while the original edition (in various reprints) remains in circulation in 27.
 Four of the original recipes featuring cartoon characters were removed from the 2011 edition due to the publisher no longer having a license.
 First editions can sell on eBay for 12 times their original price.